Timception/Drift/drift/readme.md

 # DRIFT Keyboard by Timception

-DRIFT is a 68 key column-staggered split keyboard made by @timception.
-It uses the small but powerful RP2040 Zero.
+DRIFT is a 68 key Staggered Ortholinear Split Keyboard made by [Timception](https://github.com/timception).

+It uses the RP2040-Zero, has two oleds and roller encoders.

 Tested to be working with Vial 0.7.1